U.S. VIRGIN ISLANDS

 (1672 - 1870's, 1917 - 1931), Charlotte Amalie, St. Thomas

 Attacked by the French in February 1678.
 A three-story oval gun tower, named Fort Trygborg, was built in 1676 near the north wall.
 It was demolished in the 19th century.
 The fort has been reconstructed several times over the years.
 It once housed the entire colony of St. Thomas in times of natural disaster.
 Also known as Fort St. Thomas according to a 1707 Danish map.
 This is the oldest extant structure in the Virgin Islands.
 After demilitarization it served as a police station, jail, courthouse, church, and the Governor's Residence.
 A clock tower was added in the late 19th century to replace the demolished north curtain wall.
 U.S. Marines garrisoned the fort in April 1917 as part of the St. Thomas Marine Barracks.
 The last Marines were withdrawn from St. Thomas Island in May 1931.
-The fort now houses the Virgin Islands Museum.
+The fort now houses the Virgin Islands Museum (closed since 2005).
 Admission fee.
+See also Fort Christian info from VI Now.com

 St. Thomas Barracks

 The Virgin Islands Legislature Building was originally built as barracks for Danish troops and police, replacing a two-story wooden structure originally here.
 It served as the main U.S. Marine garrison post in 1917.
-It became a public school in 1930, then became the territorial legislative house in 1957.
+It became a public school in 1931, then became the territorial legislative house in 1957.
+See also History of the USVI Legislature

 NOTE: Charlotte Amalie was also known as St. Thomas during the colonial period.